moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ## Comparison of Existing Specifications

-* Both QRT and the Engelbart draft attempt to use existing payloads of RTP, RTCP, and SDP unlike RUSH and SRT, as well as using existing Datagram frames
+* Both QRT and the Engelbart draft attempt to use existing payloads of RTP, RTCP, and SDP, unlike RUSH and SRT, as well as using existing Datagram frames
 * RUSH introduces new frame types as its development pre-dates Datagram frames
 * All drafts take differing approaches to flow/stream identification and management; some address congestion control and others just omit the subject and leave it to QUIC to handle
 * Both QRT and RUSH specify ALPN identification; the Engelbart and SRT drafts do not.

+## Moving Beyond "RTP over QUIC".

+It's worth noting that work on "RTP over QUIC" is being considered in the AVTCORE working group at this time, although no proposals have been adopted by the working group.

+Although some of the use cases described in {{usecases}} came out of "RTP over QUIC" proposals, they are worth considering for MOQ, depending on whether "RTP over QUIC' requires major changes to RTP and RTCP, in order to meet the requirements arising out of those use cases.

 # Use Cases {#usecases}